Unitary Quadratic Quantum Gravity in 4D: Conclusions

 \begin{itemize} \item For a dual IHO spin--2 field the Wightman spectrum condition requires all physical states to have real non-negative mass.
 A spacelike pole $k^2=\mu_2^2>0$ would require $s=-\mu_2^2<0$ in the KL integral, which is impossible.
 Independently, no normalizable vacuum exists.
 Both conditions, independently, force the spectral density to vanish $\rho=0$.

 \item The principal value propagator is unique.
 Eq.~\eqref{eq:PV} is the only KL consistent propagator for the dual-IHO.
-The identity $\PV=\frac12(F+\bar F)$ is algebraically valid but is empty of physical meaning, since neither the Feynman or anti-Feynman propagators are allowed for $\rho=0$.
+The identity $\PV=\frac12(F+\bar F)$ is algebraically valid but is empty of physical meaning, since neither the Feynman nor the anti-Feynman propagators are allowed for $\rho=0$.

 \item The dual-IHO bubble has threshold $P^2_*=4\mu_2^2>0$ (spacelike), kinematically inaccessible for physical processes (Eq.~\eqref{eq:BP}).

 \item The mixed bubble (one timelike, one spacelike pole) gives $\alpha_2/\alpha_1=i\mu_2/m$ (which is purely imaginary, see Eq.~\eqref{eq:complex_L}), therefore there is no real kinematic pinch and hence no nonlocal divergence.
 This is the decisive structural difference from the Feynman--Wheeler case~\cite{Anselmi2020} (Table~\ref{tab:landau}).